Nikhil-Vats/nikhilvats.tech/src/posts/pretty-printing-tips/pretty-printing-data.md

 date: "30 Jan, 2019"
 ---

+Tip: Click an image to zoom in and out.

 ### 1. Using console.table()

 You can use `console.table(data)` for pretty printing the data (array of objects, array of arrays) in the format of a table.